aws-samples/aws-batch-architecture-for-rfdesign/README.md

      aws batch submit-job --job-name protein_hallucination_job --job-queue  $JOB_QUEUE	--job-definition $PROT_DESIGN_JOB_DEFINITION    --container-overrides file://example_rf_design_hallucination_batch_submission.json

 When submitting this job, it took about 5-10 minutes for the job to start.
 Once the job started, it took and about 30 seconds to finish.
-Note that you can decrease the latency for the job to start by increasing the `MinvCPU` parameter in the cloudformation template with a corresponding increase in cost for having continously running CPUs.
+Note that you can decrease the latency for the job to start by increasing the `MinvCPU` parameter in the cloudformation template with a corresponding increase in cost for having continuously running CPUs.
 You can modify the parameters of the job by modifying the file `rf_design_hallucination_batch_submission_template.json`.

 ## 4. Submit a Protein Inpainting Job